•

 Lives and works in São Paulo.

-For the past 10 years, Lia D Castro has worked as educator, sex worker, transgender rights activist and gives antiracism and anti-transphobia lectures in art institutions, as well as in national and multinational companies.
-She also has interests in areas such as hate criminology, anthropology, behavioral psychology and sociology.
+For the past 10 years, Lia D Castro has worked as an educator, sex worker, transgender rights activist and gives antiracism and anti-transphobia lectures in art institutions, as well as in national and multinational companies.
+She also has interests in areas such as hate criminology, anthropology, behavioral psychology, and sociology.

-In 2024, Lia D Castro presents her first institutional solo exhibition at MASP, São Paulo.
-In January 2023 she had her first solo show “Reflected Cumplicity” at Galeria Jaqueline Martins, São Paulo – Brazil, and in April 2023 “Those who are worthy of being loved” at Galeria Jaqueline Martins, Brussels – Belgium, with a curatorial text by Mohamed Almusibli.
+In 2024, Lia D Castro presented two institutional solo exhibitions - at MASP, São Paulo, and at Museu Paranaense, in Curitiba.
+In January 2023 she had her first solo show “Reflected Complicity” at Galeria Jaqueline Martins, São Paulo – Brazil, and in April 2023 “Those who are worthy of being loved” at Galeria Jaqueline Martins, Brussels – Belgium, with a curatorial text by Mohamed Almusibli.
 She recently was part of group exhibitions including “Middle Gate III” curated by Philippe Van Cauteren in Geel, Belgium; “Hors de la nuit des normes, hors de l’énorme ennui” curated by Clement Raveu and Valentina d’Avenia at Palais de Tokyo, Paris; “Dos Brasis: Arte e Pensamento Negro” curated by Igor Simões at Sesc, São Paulo; “Art of Treasure Hunt - Women in Tuscany” organized by Luziah Hennessy among diverse locations such as Castello AMA, Castello di Brolio, Borgo San Felice, Colle Beretto, Villa Geggiano - Italy.
 In 2022 she presented the solo show “Axs Nossxs Filhxs” at Instituto Çare, São Paulo – Brazil, among others.
 Her work is part of private and institutional collections including S.M.A.K.
 Ghent among others.

 • LYDIA OKUMURA